msaakaash/marl-smartgrid-pricing/README.md

 ## Code of Conduct
 Please read our [Code of Conduct](docs/CODE_OF_CONDUCT.md) before contributing to this project.

+## Security
+If you discover a vulnerability, please refer to our [Security Policy](docs/SECURITY.md) for instructions on how to report it responsibly.

 ## License
 This project is licensed under the [MIT LICENSE](LICENSE).